rwightman/posenet-python/README.md

 ### Install

-A suitable Python environment with a recent version of Tensorflow is required.
-Development was done with Tensorflow 1.12.0 from Conda.
+A suitable Python 3.x environment with a recent version of Tensorflow is required.
+Development and testing was done with Python 3.6.8 and Tensorflow 1.12.0 from Conda.

 A conda environment with these packages should suffice: `conda install tensorflow-gpu scipy pyyaml opencv`